-Royalty Exchange is an online marketplace that connects buyers with sellers of royalty assets.
+Royalty Exchange is an online marketplace that connects investors with sellers of royalty assets.
 We don’t conduct backroom deals or broker private transactions.
-Our commitment to open markets ensures all buyers know they’re getting the value the market can support.
+Our commitment to open markets ensures all investors know they’re getting the value the market can support.

 Each Royalty Exchange auction consists of a single asset made available to multiple bidders.
 All bids are public, and bids are accepted for the entire asset only.
 Each auction has only one winner, and the winning bid is a binding, legal contract with the seller to acquire the entire asset.

 We identify, qualify, and package royalty assets to make available at auction through our online platform.